What's the Point of a Foil Character in Literature?

 Included in that list is one very specific type of character: foils.

-Honestly, the first time I heard about foil characters, I didn’t know what the heck people were talking about.
-Then I sort of learned about them but figured they were for pretentious authors who only wrote literary fiction, not the genre fiction I absolutely love writing.
+Honestly, the first time I heard this literary term, I didn't know what the heck people were talking about.
+Then I sort of learned about character foils but figured they were for pretentious authors who only wrote literary fiction, not the genre fiction I absolutely love writing.

 Well, I soon found out that foils aren't that complicated and almost every story should have them.